Welcome to the

 There are three different types of payments as part of the competitive swim team.

 B) Yearly fees to the United States Swimming

 C) Swim meet fees for the hosting pool

-USS REGISTRATION FEE
+USA REGISTRATION FEE

 Form.
 This fee is separate from the Aurora Tsunami Swim Team and payments are made to

 Colorado Inc. There are two types of registration forms that you can fill out and are

 Athletes must qualify for the reduced or free lunch program at school.
 Athletes or parents